Restriction on types of coherent states due to gauge symmetry: Restriction on FV due to Weak Gauge Symmetry

-Now, it is widely known that the Dirac condition is related to Dirac strings.
-A Dirac string, extending from the origin to half infinity in the $(\phi, \theta)$-space, corresponds to choosing $\psi = \phi$ or $\psi = - \phi$ ``section'' in the topological term (\ref{eqn:topTermSym}).
+Now, it is widely known that the Dirac condition is related to the Dirac strings.
+The Dirac string, extending from the origin to half infinity in the $(\phi, \theta)$-space, corresponds to choosing the $\psi = \phi$ or $\psi = - \phi$ ``section'' \cite{WuYang} in the topological term (\ref{eqn:topTermSym}).
 In the present case it is surely possible to prepare the above $\psi$ since the gauge $\psi$-transformation promises the freedom.
 And the freedom, as we saw, comes from selecting the special type of FV: $\ket{\Psi_0} = \ket{m}$.
-Hence, {\em looking from the present spin CSPI formalism, whether Dirac strings are permissible or not depends upon the types of FV.}
+Hence, {\em looking from the present spin CSPI formalism, whether the Dirac strings are permissible or not depends upon the types of FV.}

 One may observe that conventional arguments about the Dirac condition often imply that the particle interacting with a pole has spin $0$ or $\frac 12$, which falls within the type of FV that meets Theorem \ref{th:typeFV}.
 For a generic spin $s$, however, we have wider possibilities on FV.
-And thus we may expect so also on magnetic charge.
+Then, if a Lagrangian made out of a FV does not possesses the gauge $\psi$-symmetry, we may expect wider possibilities also on magnetic charge.
+We will stress it again in Sec. \ref{sec:discussion}.
 It is, of course, an open question whether we can apply our discussion to real magnetic monopoles.
 However, the approach presented here may provide us with a fine view of real monopoles since real and fictitious monopoles enjoy common mathematical descriptions.